mmobrain/LootCollector/media/readme.txt

-pin.tga (GoldGreenDot.tga) snatched from TomTom.
+pin.tga (GoldGreenDot.tga) snatched from TomTom and modified.